“After nourishment, shelter and companionship, stories are the things we need most in the world.” — Philip Pullman

 “We travel, some of us forever, to seek other places, other lives, other souls. — Anais Nin

 I’m available for author appearances at schools, literary events, and libraries anywhere on our globe.
-I offer writing workshops for all ages, and can adjust the content to accommodate timeframes from an hour up to a week and from groups of six to six hundred.
+I offer writing workshops for all ages, and can adjust the content to accommodate any curriculum and timeframes from an hour up to a week and from groups of six to six hundred.
 Some of the themes of my presentations include the creative process, characterization, plot development, story arc, and building imaginary worlds.
-I’ve presented at high schools, libraries, literary events.
+I’ve presented at middle schools, high schools, libraries, literary events, universities, writers groups and bookclubs.

 I’ve also been known to tell a very tall tale on buses, planes, playgrounds, and pretty much anywhere